rackerlabs/rackspace-how-to/content/managed-operations/oracle-e-business-suite-tips.md

 #### Enable Oracle Zoom

-Oracle Zoom is a fast was to navigate Oracle forms.
-Using Oracle Zoom, you can be in one Oracle form and zoon to another form without navigating to the Main Menu, for example, you are reviewing **WIP Components** and want to check **Supply/Demand**.
-Oracle Zoom also allows you to build custom links through Forms Personalizations and use global varialbes to transfer data across forms.
+Oracle Zoom is a fast way to navigate Oracle forms.
+By using Oracle Zoom, you can be in one Oracle form and change to another form without navigating to the Main Menu.
+Oracle Zoom also allows you to build custom links through **Forms Personalization** and use global variables to transfer data across forms.

-To enable Oracle Zoom in EBS Release 12.2.6, navigate through **Help > Diagnostics > Properties > Item** and **Close** button.
+To enable Oracle Zoom in EBS Release 12.2.6, navigate through **Help > Diagnostics > Properties > Item** and then click **Close**.

-Another option to enable Oracle zoom is to do a small form personalization to enable the Zoom option directly.
+Another option to enable Oracle Zoom is to do a small **Forms Personalization** to enable the Zoom option directly.
 Use the following steps for this option:

-1. Create a form personalizations to call the Properties window with these
+1. While in a forme, create a form personalization to call the Properties window with these settings:
-    settings:

         Seq: 10
         Desc: First step is to call the Properties window